jellyfishlake/pcapanalyzer/README.md

 # Install

-The setup comes with with a small install script.
+The setup comes with with a small install script but some packets like pip and git are required for pre-setup.

+> `sudo apt-get install python3-pip git -y` </br>

 It is recommendend to switch to a virtual environment to not interfere with current environment.

-> `sudo apt-get install python3-pip git -y` </br>
 > `sudo pip3 install virtualenv` </br>
 > `virtualenv -p /usr/bin/python3.8 pcapanalyzer` </br>
 > `source pcapanalyzer/bin/activate`